-- Daily: Clean air intake screen V. - Every 100 hours: Clean cooling fins beneath blower housing H with reference to information in the engine manufacturer's manual.
+- Daily: Clean air intake screen S on air cooled engines. - Every 100 hours: Clean cooling fins beneath blower housing H with reference to information in the engine manufacturer's manual.

 CLEANING MACHINE

 Clean the machine after use.
 The machine will run cooler and last longer if kept free of clippings and other debris.
 A clean machine also reduces the risk of fire due to accumulation of combustible debris and chaff